Black Stone Cherry Fan Guide

 Frequently Asked Questions

 What time does Black Stone Cherry typically take the stage?
-Doors for Manchester Academy gigs usually open between 6:00 PM and 7:00 PM.
-If there are supporting acts, they will typically start around 30-60 minutes after doors, with each set lasting about 30-45 minutes.
-Black Stone Cherry, as the headliner, is usually expected to take the stage between 9:00 PM and 9:30 PM, with their set concluding around 10:45 PM to 11:00 PM.
+Doors for Black Stone Cherry concerts usually open around 7:00 PM.
+If there are supporting acts, they typically begin around 7:30 PM or 8:00 PM, playing for about 30-45 minutes each.
+The main event, Black Stone Cherry, usually hits the stage between 9:00 PM and 9:30 PM, playing a set of approximately 90 minutes to 2 hours.

 How long is the concert?
-The total concert duration, including any opening acts, typically ranges from 2.5 to 3 hours.
-Black Stone Cherry’s headline set itself usually lasts between 1 hour 15 minutes and 1 hour 30 minutes.
+The entire concert experience, including any opening acts and Black Stone Cherry's full set, typically lasts between 2.5 to 3 hours.
+Black Stone Cherry's own performance usually runs for about 90 minutes to two hours.

 What's the refund policy?
-Refunds are typically only issued if the event is cancelled.
-If an event is rescheduled, tickets are usually valid for the new date, and refunds are only offered if the ticket holder cannot attend the rescheduled date.
+Refunds are typically only issued if the event is cancelled by the promoter or artist.
+If the event is rescheduled, tickets usually remain valid for the new date, and refunds may be offered within a specific timeframe if you cannot attend.
 Always refer to the terms and conditions of your ticket vendor.

 Top Tips for Black Stone Cherry at Manchester Academy